rwxrob/zet/20210913155012/README.md

 what the chart is going to do (or not do) to my cluster.
 Not doing so is simply foolish.

-Helm charts are *not* easy to create and Kubernetes is crazy complicated meaning that those creating Helm charts inevitably fuck it up simply from the nature of the task complexity.
+**Helm charts are *not* easy to create and frequently contain problems.** Kubernetes is crazy complicated meaning that those creating Helm charts inevitably fuck it up simply from the nature of the task complexity.
 At a minimum, you must add OPA Gatekeeper policy constraints that apply to your cluster and are therefore almost never hard-coded into any chart meaning you either use their escape hatches to add them or fork the main template and add them directly there since they were omitted, or monkey patch your additions after Helm does its install from a bash script.
 This insanity is decidedly different than any "package manager" I have ever used where you can safely trust most packages to do the right things (but not always).
 Bottom line: you better at least read your chart code before installing it and you'll probably have to write more code to do what you want.
 You've been warned.

 **Helm obfuscates an already complicated Kubernetes resource YAML syntax.** Just when you got good at "YAML Kubernetes programming" you